-The first step to understanding all of this is learning about the different server types, what they provide you with, and when they are or aren’t the right solution for your website.
+If you’re looking for cheap web hosting in NZ, the first step to understanding all of this is learning about the different server types, what they provide you with, and when they are or aren’t the right solution for your website.

 Shared hosting is the best solution when you need to get a small to medium site online without expectations of high traffic or a constant and fast connection.

 It works on a principle where a single server runs many different websites, hence the name.
 The stability of your website always depends on how demanding the other ones are in terms of processing information.
 Bottom line is, if you’re stuck on a service that also hosts other various burdensome websites, your site may suffer.

 Generally, shared hosting also limits you when it comes to accessing the server’s capabilities.
 For example, if you have programs you may want to run it’s highly likely you won’t be able to due to these restrictions.

 On the other hand, it’s really not all that bad.
 Sharing a server has its benefits, like simplicity and straightforwardness and it’s definitely a recommended option especially if you’re a beginner when it comes to hosting.

 All in all, if your site is not demanding or if you’re putting it online as more of a hobbyist, this is probably what you want to go with.
 If you ever decide you’re in for more serious business, you can always start thinking about VPS or dedicated servers.

 Virtual private servers are a great middle-ground between shared and dedicated hosting.
 Basically, the server is broken down into multiple parts and each of them acts as its own virtual machine.
 This is where your website is hosted, on one of those machines which act as their own dedicated server.